This is a step-by-step guide for how to safely move BCH (bitcoin cash) from an Electrum wallet. High-level steps are as follows:

 You should now see the amount of BCH equal to how much BTC your wallet held at the time of the hard-fork.

-Move your BCH to a wallet application that supports it.
+Move your BCH to another wallet application that supports it, or directly to an exchange.